 During Lockdown, Ahsan read everything he could about Widelux repairs, and dismantled the camera himself.
 He repaired the shutter banding issue, only to notice other problems that he did not have the tools to address.
-The camera has since been sent to Philippe Raybaudi in France.

 I asked him about how he would sum up his photographic experience with the Widelux.
 “The Widelux is completely different from other cameras.
 It forces you to move your head from side to side as you walk the street, and you see things that you might not have otherwise noticed.
 It widens your perspective.”

 Stairway to Heaven.
 The roof of a carpet bazaar in Bokhara.